Victorian Railways S type carriage: In service

 At this time, the Spirit of Progress was still operating as a maximum 11-car train, leaving one first class and one second class carriage spare.
 Often, the Steel Bulk Mail van was not required.

 Wimmera and Mitta Mitta were attached to The Overland in place of Goulburn, Campaspe, Avoca and Hopkins.

-Tanjil and Moorabool were rostered on daily (except Sunday) runs from Melbourne to Warrnambool and Horsham, with the former first running on 8 August 1939, although this practice was terminated not long after due to wartime restrictions.
+Tanjil and Moorabool were rostered on alternate daily (except Sunday) runs from Melbourne to Warrnambool and Horsham, with the former first running on 8 August 1939, although this practice was terminated not long after due to wartime restrictions.
 The pair were stored in Newport Workshops, along with E type carriages 21AE and 26AE, which were planned to be converted to further buffet cars with a similar layout to Taggerty.

-1939 - Introduction of the S carriage class
+1939 – Introduction of the S carriage class

-By mid 1939 it was becoming clear that referring to the new steel carriages as "Steel (timber class)" was becoming unworkable.
+By mid 1939, it was becoming clear that referring to the new steel carriages as "Steel (timber class)" was becoming unworkable.
 As a result, the more sensible S type carriage group was created and on 30 August 1939 the cars were officially re-classed; cars 1 to 5 became 1AS to 5AS; cars 6 to 9 became 1BS to 4BS, and the Steel CE and Steel Bulk Mail vans became 1CS and 1DS respectively (note DS had previously been used by an E-Type mail sorting van).
 The Dining Car and Parlor Car retained those identities, while the four buffet cars were known alternately by their names or as Buffet Car No.X.